gabecano4308/gabecano4308.github.io/_posts/2025-06-10-find_mod_path.md

 ```

 There are other weird types of modules out there that this script can be expanded to cover, such as frozen modules and namespace packages, but the current categorization checks are a start.
 Another good feature to add on would be reading modules from a file such as `requirements.txt` as opposed to typing out each one manually.
-One could also add an option to display the installed module version, the list of enhancements could go on and on.
+One could also add an option to display the installed module version -- the list of potential enhancements goes on and on.
 For now, I still find this script useful for quickly finding the location of my local source code, and I hope any readers of this blog do as well!

 The full script can be found on my [GitHub page](https://github.com/gabecano4308/find_mod_path/tree/main).